LEARNAcademy/syllabus/tools_and_resources/github.md

 <img src="./assets/status.png">

 Above, we can see from running `git status` that there has been a change made to the `inheritance.md` file inside the `ruby` folder.
 It also tells us that those changes have not been added to be committed.

+Git status is helpful for us to understand where our code is at in the git process.

+#### Add

+The `git add` command adds a change in the working directory to the _staging area_.
+It tells Git that you want to include updates to a particular file in the next commit.
+However, `git add` doesn't really affect the repository in any significant way.
+Changes are not actually recorded until you run `git commit`.

 ### How to save your existing code in GitHub